Q: What is infusion therapy?

 Q: Am I going to be home-bound?

 A: No!
 It is always our priority to accommodate your lifestyle, and we will do everything we can to help you maintain your level of activity.
 Most infusion pumps are ambulatory; this means you can carry them with you anywhere in a backpack or fanny-pack.
-There are many types of infusion therapies, and our staff will talk you through any limitations your particular therapy may create.
-Let us know what your expectations are, and we will help come up with solutions to make your therapy as convenient as possible.
+There are many types of infusion therapies, and our staff will talk you through any limitations of your particular therapy.
+Let us know what your expectations are, and we will help come up with solutions to make your infusion experience as convenient as possible.

 Q: Does insurance cover home infusion?
 Are there additional out-of-pocket expenses for home infusion?

-A: Every insurance plan is different.
-We will always check with your insurance company to find out what they cover, and we will tell you BEFORE your therapy begins if you are responsible for payment, and what the estimated out of pocket cost will be.
+A: Virtually every insurer (commercial, Medicare, Medicaid) covers home infusion to some extent, but every insurance plan is different.
+Our reimbursement team will always check with your insurance company to find out what they cover, and we will tell you BEFORE your therapy begins if you are responsible for payment, and what the estimated out of pocket cost will be.

 Q: Will Medicare pay for home infusion?